CodeLighthouse/sdk-python/docs/python/py_sdk_docs.md

 notified of the resource group, resource name, environment, and function name where the error ocurred.
 We anticipate being able to filter errors and visualizations on the basis of these options in the near future.

+* `send_uncaught_exceptions` - A boolean value.
+Tells the application whether or not to send uncaught exceptions to CodeLighthouse.
+This defaults to `True`.
+There is a small amount of overhead on instantiation and when errors occur but otherwise this will not affect your application.
 * `resource_name` - The name of the resource that your code belongs to.
 This is used for tracking errors when you are using CodeLighthouse in multiple different projects or resources.
 This value is included in the error notifications you receive so that you know where the error ocurred.
 We also anticipate allowing you to filter your error feed by resource